cemc-oper/slurm-client-go/README.md

 # slurm-client-go

-A command line tool for Slurm using in CMA-PI HPC by CEMC.
+A command line tool for Slurm using in CMA-PI HPC by CEMC/CMA.

 ## Features